jcburley/joker/GOSTD.md

 Generally, the types of an input argument (to a Go wrapper function) must be either a built-in type (such as `int`) or a `GoObject` wrapping an object of the same (named) type as the corresponding input argument to the Go API.

 Arguments with built-in types must be passed appropriate Clojure objects (`Int`, `String`, and so on) -- no "unwrapping" of `GoObject`'s is supported.
+However, GoObject-creation rules take this into account, substituting appropriate Clojure objects when the types are compatible.

 Other arguments (with named types) are passed `GoObject` instances that can be:
 * Constructed